Brandon Underwood

-Brandon Dante Underwood (born June 24, 1986) is a former American football safety.
-He was drafted by the Green Bay Packers in the sixth round of the 2009 NFL Draft and would later be a part of their Super Bowl XLV championship team over the Pittsburgh Steelers.
-He played college football at Cincinnati.
+Brandon Dante Underwood (born June 24, 1986) is an American former professional football player who was a safety in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Cincinnati Bearcats and He was selected by the Green Bay Packers in the sixth round of the 2009 NFL draft.
+He was a member of their Super Bowl XLV championship team.

 College career

 After going to Hamilton High School, Underwood spent his first two years at Ohio State, where he was redshirted as a freshman in 2005.
 He played in the season opener against Miami, recording three tackles before suffering a season-ending shoulder injury.
 After his sophomore season, Underwood transferred to Cincinnati, where he earned first-team All-Big East honors in his senior season, recording 4 interceptions including one of Heisman Trophy winner Sam Bradford.

 Professional career

 Green Bay Packers

-Underwood was selected in the sixth round (187th overall) of the 2009 NFL Draft by the Packers.
+Underwood was selected in the sixth round (187th overall) of the 2009 NFL draft by the Packers.

 He was released on September 3, 2011.